AmanWorku/BudgetMate/README.md

 # Budget Mate 💰 <a name="about-project"></a>

 Budget Mate is a web application that helps users keep track of their personal finances and budgeting goals.
 The application allows users to create a budget and track their spending across different categories such as groceries, transportation, and entertainment.
-Budget Mate allows users to add income and expenses to their budget, and provides visualizations and charts to help users better understand their spending patterns.
-Users can create custom categories for their expenses, and the application provides insights and recommendations based on their spending habits to help them achieve their financial goals.

 ## 🛠 Built With <a name="built-with"></a>